AlamoEngine-Tools/eaw.modinfo/README.md

 ### The `"steamdata"` Tag [OPTIONAL]

-The `steamdata` container holds additional info that is required for the Steam Version of the game.
+The [`"steamdata type"`](#the-streamdata-type) container holds additional info that is required for the Steam Version of the game.
 The container is either absent from the `modinfo.json` or it is fully required.

 ### The `"custom"` Tag [OPTIONAL]